 Recreation & Gym Facilities

-The Gillmor gymnasium, weight room and areas of the Heminger Center will be closed effective March 17.
+The Gillmor gymnasium, weight room and areas of the Heminger Center are closed until further notice.

 Guidance for Students

 Tiffin University will remain open, including student support services, academic resources, residence and dining facilities.

 Monday - Thursday 9 a.m. - 10 p.m.